robingenz/changelog-github/README.md

 # changelog-github

-🦋 A changelog entry generator for GitHub that links to commits, PRs and users.
+🦋 A changelog entry generator for GitHub that links to commits and PRs.

 This generator is based on [@changesets/changelog-github](https://www.npmjs.com/package/@changesets/changelog-github) and intended for use with [Changesets](https://github.com/changesets/changesets).